 To celebrate the season of scares, we’ve rounded up our spookiest Halloween destinations and some seriously spine-tingling deals for your next getaway.
 Here’s where you need to book…

 If you’re after Halloween fun in the sun, head to the Costa Dorada where you’ll find Spain’s most famous theme park, PortAventura.
 This place is home to more than 40 attractions, as well as Ferrari Land, which features Europe’s tallest and fastest rollercoaster.
 PortAventura offers something for everyone – even if you don’t like fast rides.
-And during Halloween, the park gets a scary makeover and lines up plenty in the way of spooky shows and scary parades, plus a fireworks extravaganza over a huge lake.
+And during Halloween, the park gets a scary makeover and lines up plenty in the way of spooky shows and scary parades, plus a fireworks extravaganza over its huge lake.
 The events run until November 19th, so you can get your Halloween fix even after the 31st.

 Although Halloween isn’t a Greek tradition, these days, if you’re heading to one of the Greek islands to catch some last rays of sun, you’ll find plenty of parties and events going on.
 If you’re Corfu-bound, you’ll probably know that the island never misses an excuse to party.
-And, the most popular Halloween event is at the famous Pink Palace, where there’s a weekend-long Halloween party complete with a five-hour happy hour and three-course dinner.
-Plus, traditional Greek cocktails are given a Halloween twist to combine both traditions.
+And, the most popular Halloween event is at the famous Pink Palace, where there’s a weekend-long Halloween party complete with a five-hour happy hour and a three-course dinner.
+Plus, the traditional Greek cocktails are given a Halloween twist to combine both traditions.